BRCA1 and BRCA2 Inherited Gene Mutations in Women

 Sharsheret offers online support for Jewish women affected by hereditary breast and/or ovarian cancer.

 SUSAN G. KOMEN® SUPPORT RESOURCES

 BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help find clinical trials on risk reduction.
-BreastCancerTrials.org can also help find breast cancer treatment clinical trials for people who have a BRCA1/2 gene mutation.
+BreastCancerTrials.org can also help find clinical trials on breast cancer treatment for people who have a BRCA1/2 inherited gene mutation.